Blaisorblade/pdbp.github.io/index.md

 ```

 We have a problem here.

-The language level meaning `factorialMain.factorialInstance.factorial` above of the `factorial` description is *not tail recursive*.
+The language level meaning `factorialMain.factorialObject.factorial` above of the `factorial` description is *not tail recursive*.
-  - it uses the *stack* which overflows for the argument `1000`.
+  - it is not stack safe: it uses the *stack* which overflows for the argument `1000`.

 The good news is that it is just one language level meaning of that description.

-The language level meaning `factorialMain.factorialInstance.factorial` above should (and will) be replaced by a *tail recursive* one.
+The language level meaning `factorialMain.factorialObject.factorial` above should (and will) be replaced by a *tail recursive* one.
-  - it uses the *heap* which does not run out of memory for the argument `1000`.
+  - it is stack safe: it uses the *heap* which does not run out of memory for the argument `1000`.

-## **Library level meanings**
+## **Library level meaning of programs**

-*Language level meanings* are defined using *natural transformations*.
+Language level meanings can be transformed to *library level meanings* using *natural transformations*.

+# UNTIL HERE

 # **Appendices**